-California advocates use coronavirus pandemic to push for tax credits for illegal aliens
+California advocates use coronavirus to push for tax credits for illegal immigrants

 This Sunday, California Governor Gavin Newsom announced that President Donald Trump had approved California’s request for a Major Disaster Declaration to bolster California’s COVID-19 emergency response efforts.

 The Presidential Major Disaster Declaration will make federal funding available to state, tribal and local governments for emergency protective measures.
 These funds will come on top of the $1.1 billion allocated toward the state’s response by emergency legislation signed by Newsom last week.